glenhallworth/glenhallworth/input/posts/react-ecosystem-is-a-minefield.md

 ---

 This year I have been working on a React project.
+I've been enjoying it.
+I can't help feel that it should be easier to use.
+It's like a minefield.

 React as a single page application technology is simple.

 - It's just javascript, including JSX
 - Focuses narrowly on the UI layer